Valley Of Flowers

 Chopta – Chandrashila

 Chopta, adjudged the “Mini Switzerland” of the Garhwal Himalayas is a small village and the Chandrashila which is literally translated as “Moon Rock” together reaches an altitude of 4000 meters above sea level at the summit of Chandrashila.
-The trek which begins at Okhimath passes through the Deoria tal, reaches Chopta at an altitude of 2900 meters, then to Tungnath and finally the summit of Chandrashila and offers spectacular view of the Himalayas.
-From Chandrashila, the peaks of Chaukambha, Kedarnath, Nanda Devi and Trisul can be viewed.
+The trek which begins at Okhimath passes through the Deoria tal, reaches Chopta trek at an altitude of 2900 meters, then to Tungnath and finally the summit of Chandrashila and offers spectacular view of the Himalayas.
+From Chandrashila trek, the peaks of Chaukambha, Kedarnath, Nanda Devi and Trisul can be viewed.
 Tungnath is also famous for housing the highest temple of Lord Shiva.

-Rupin pass, still uninhabited by humans is situated at 15, 250 feet above sea level and begins in Dhaula in Uttarakhand and ends in Sangla in Himachal Pradesh offering excellent trekking routes along the Rupin River.
+Rupin pass trek, still uninhabited by humans is situated at 15, 250 feet above sea level and begins in Dhaula in Uttarakhand and ends in Sangla in Himachal Pradesh offering excellent trekking routes along the Rupin River.
 The route encompasses bubbling streams dug out between rocks, icy slopes, wooden bridges, glaciers and snow fields guided by the evergreen forests of Deodar.

 Har Ki Dun